Deciding to become a surrogate is a life-changing journey.

 - Back pain

 - And more

-Your OBGYN — whom you get to choose based on your comfort level and location — will work with you throughout your pregnancy to reduce the likelihood of these risks and side effects occurring.
-They will also help you manage any conditions that do arise.
+Your OBGYN will work with you throughout your pregnancy to reduce the likelihood of these risks and side effects occurring.
+They can also help you manage any conditions that might arise during your surrogacy pregnancy.

-In addition to these traditional pregnancy risks, there are unique medical issues with surrogacy that can arise.
-This is because of the necessity of IVF treatments, used in the vast majority of gestational and traditional surrogacies today.
+In addition to these risks of surrogacy, there are unique medical issues with surrogacy that can occur.
+This is because of the necessity of IVF treatments, used in the vast majority of gestational surrogacies today.

-You do have to take medicine for IVF with surrogacy, and these medications can cause certain side effects — most of them minor.
-You will need to prepare for administering certain fertility drugs yourself through shots, and these and other medications can cause:
+You do have to take medicine for IVF with surrogacy, and these medications can cause certain side effects, with most of them being minor:

 - Bruising at injection locations